timofeiryko/smtb/README.md

 ### preprocessing

-Different scrpits and small text files with data related to data preprocessing
+Different scripts and small text files with data related to data preprocessing

 ### biochemistry